 Locate the sway bar and inspect the bushing.
 The bushing should not be torn and should be in good condition.
 Next, grab the sway bar and move it.
 If there is a slight movement, the sway bushing has deteriorated.
 Moreover, inspect the sway bar link for deteriorated rubber.

 Sometimes it can be difficult to distinguish between bad sway bar bushings and lousy sway bar end links.
-Remember that sway bar bushings will produce a squeaky noise when you go over speed bumps.
+Remember that sway bar bushings produce squeaky noise when you go over speed bumps.
 While the sway bar links will make a clunk or thump when you hit a pothole.

 The good news is that the parts themselves are very cheap, especially if you buy them online.
 The typical cost of front sway bar links and bushings is under $100.
 Sometimes you can even upgrade the stabilizer bar and links for better handling.